solhuebner/PCA9685-Arduino/README.md

 * Be aware that driving some 180° servos too far past their -90°/+90° operational range can cause a little plastic limiter pin to break off and get stuck inside of the servo's gearing, which could potentially cause the servo to become jammed and no longer function.
 * Continuous servos operate in much the same fashion as 180° servos, but instead of the 2.5%/12.5% pulse width controlling a -90°/+90° offset it controls a -1x/+1x speed multiplier, with 0x being parked/no-movement and -1x/+1x being maximum speed in either direction.

-See the `PCA9685_ServoEval` class to assist with calculating PWM values from Servo angle/speed values, if you desire that level of fine tuning.
+See the `PCA9685_ServoEval` class to assist with calculating PWM values from Servo angle/speed values.

 ## Example Usage